-On the right side of the screen under Academic Resources, click on the AccessLVC Icon.
+- Click on the AccessLVC Icon, on the right side of the screen under Academic Resources,

-In the bottom right section under "Non-Academic Information," click on Vehicle Registration.
+- Click on Vehicle Registration, in the bottom right section under "Non-Academic Information,"

-Fill in all the information and check the box for "Is this Registration complete?".
+- Fill in all the information and check the box for "Is this Registration complete?" and click submit.